Housing Works believes that dignity begins with quality affordable housing.

 We provide homes for people throughout Central Oregon.
 We offer quality, well-designed and professionally managed properties serving workforce, seniors, the disabled, veterans and farm workers.
 Our help with housing includes administering HUD’s Section 8 Housing Choice Voucher (HCV) program in Central Oregon and supporting people who wish to move beyond renting to home ownership.

-We also provide programs that bring other essentials—savings accounts, scholarships, financial education, loans, after-school programs– within reach of anyone motivated to make changes for the better.
+We also provide programs that bring other essentials—savings accounts, deposit assistance, credit-building loans, and home ownership planning—within reach of anyone motivated to make changes for the better.

 Housing Works Highlights

-- Manage a real estate portfolio valued at over $36 million, with 564 units of housing at 13 properties from Madras to Prineville to Sisters to Bend
+- Manage a real estate portfolio valued at over $70 million, with over 900 units of housing at 27 properties in Bend, Redmond, Prineville, Madras, and Sisters

 - Administer over $7 million in Section 8 vouchers, HUD’s rental assistance program for those in need

-- Assisted nearly 100 renters in becoming homeowners since 1996
+- Assisted over 150 renters in becoming homeowners since 1996

-- Helped nearly 150 Family Self-Sufficiency program graduates achieve their personal asset-building, job advancement or homeownership goals since 1995
+- Helped over 230 Family Self-Sufficiency (FSS) program graduates achieve the FSS program goal of reducing or eliminating the need for public assistance through asset-building, job advancement and homeownership since 1995

 1977 – Founded as Central Oregon Regional Housing Authority.
 Total units of housing owned and managed: 48